 Turns out Mother’s day is celebrated in France on the last Sunday of May (unless it coincides with Pentecost day in France, then Mother’s Day is moved to the first Sunday of June).

 Kids do make crafty gifts at school for their mommies.
 Flower shops are abuzz with special Mother’s day bouquet’s and restaurants have special mother’s day meals which usually require a reservation.
 In fact, Mother’s day is celebrated in France pretty much like it is in North America.
 Or at least that was and has been my experience.

 France isn’t the only country that celebrates mothers day on a different date.

 Roughly 140 countries celebrate some form of Mother’s day on over 26 different dates. (more or less).

 Chart created at http://chartsbin.com/

-I was told by two different people from India that the concept of celebrating on the 2nd Sunday of may is slowly catching on but some Hindu people celebrate mothers in a festival called Durga Puja which is a ten day celebration in October.
+The rest of the countries that celebrate mother’s day, celebrate in different months altogether like Thailand in August, Indonesia in December and Russia in November.
+The UK and Ireland celebrate mothers day on the fourth Sunday of Lent and they call it Mothering Day.
+I was told by two different people from India that the concept of celebrating on the 2nd Sunday of may is slowly catching on but some Hindu people celebrate mothers in a festival called Durga Puja which is a ten-day celebration in October.